 The iconic 2001 SP Authentic Tiger Woods rookie card easily takes the top spot.
 Despite the higher print run (/999), it can’t be matched in terms of importance or value.

-It features a classic image of Woods surveying his shot post-swing, with a large on-card auto found at the bottom, alongside the serial number.
+It features a classic image of Woods surveying his shot post-swing.
+There’s a large on-card auto found at the bottom, alongside the serial number.
 As with every other card on this list, the lack of a traditional border means that any dings or imperfections are easy to see.
 Once again, graded copies are some of the most valuable golf cards of all time.